Blog

 More investment risk creates more default risk (loss of capital) or intolerable falls in capital values during stock market corrections.
 Investors who don’t have the stomach for large falls in the value of their investors are more likely to make the mistake of selling at market low points, ensuring capital losses in the process.
 A double whammy effect of lower income from lower capital values thereby depleting funds sooner (see also this external article for more on the downside of relying on income yield in retirement).

 To live your ideal lifestyle in retirement requires planning.
 Planning well enough in advance so that you have sufficient wealth distributed between the different tax wrappers and planning in retirement so that you neither run out of money before you run out of life nor have too much money left at the end of your life.
 This requires a strategy that draws capital and income from your different pots and minimises the tax you pay during and at the end of your life.
+This has become particularly important since Rachel Reeves brought pensions into the realm of IHT in her October Budget.

 If you are beginning to think about your retirement and would like a plan for your money let’s talk about it.